 In the U.S., the Securities and Exchange Commission (SEC), the group that makes the rules for the stock market, has made some new rules because of HFT.
 A big one is the Market Access Rule.
 This rule says brokers must check their trades to prevent mistakes and ensure they follow the law.
 They also started the Consolidated Audit Trail (CAT), which helps them monitor all the orders and trades in the U.S. markets.

-Over in Europe, they have something called MiFID II, which started in January 2018.
+In Europe, there is something called MiFID II, which started in January 2018.
 It ensures that companies test their trading programs before using them.
 It also checks that these systems are robust, can handle a lot of trades, and have limits on how much they can trade.
 HFT companies in Europe now need a special license, so they’re watched more closely.

-In Asia, places like Japan and Hong Kong require HFT companies to get licenses, and they have stricter rules for trading with computers.
-They must check their trades before they happen and test their programs to stop any funny business and keep trading smooth.
+In Asia, places like Japan and Hong Kong require HFT companies to get licenses and have stricter rules for trading with computers.
+They must check their trades before they happen and test their programs to prevent any funny business and keep trading smooth.

-But, because the Forex market works worldwide, companies might move to places with more straightforward rules.
-This has made some people say there should be the same rules for HFT everywhere.
+But because the Forex market works worldwide, companies might move to places with more straightforward rules.
+This has led some people to say there should be the same rules for HFT everywhere.

 Interview Excerpt from a Regulatory Expert